-1. Introductory courses (18 credits for major; 6 credits for minor - to be taken in Years 1-2)
+- 1. Introductory courses (18 credits for major; 6 credits for minor to be taken in Years 1-2) - a) One disciplinary course from the following list Applicable to 2018-19 intake and thereafter)

-thereafter) GEOG1002.
-Hong Vange land naconly and recourses (6 aradite) Hong Kong: land, people and resources (6 credits) GEOG1003.
-Contemporary global environmental issues (6 credits) GEOG1005.
-Map use, reading and interpretation (6 credits) GEOG1012.
-Economic and social development in an urbanizing world (6 credits) GEOG1016.
-Nature conservation for sustainable societies (6 credits) GEOG1017.
-Human geography in a globalizing world (6 credits) GEOG1020.
+GEOG1002.
+Hong Kong: land, people and resources (6 credits)

+GEOG1003.
+Contemporary global environmental issues (6 credits)

+GEOG1012.
+Economic and social development in an urbanizing world (6 credits)

+GEOG1016.
+Nature conservation for sustainable societies (6 credits)

+GEOG1017.
+Human geography in a globalizing world (6 credits)

+GEOG1020.
 Cartography and computer mapping (6 credits)

-- a single unit (12 credits):
+b) Two pre-requisite courses from the following six units, but not more than one from a single unit (12 credits):

-Faculty of Social Sciences

-Geography

-Politics and Public Administration

-Psychology

-Social Work and Social Administration

-Sociology

-- 2. Advanced courses (54 credits for major; 30 credits for minor) consist of the following components to be taken in Years 2-4

-a) Core courses (18 credits for major; 12 credits for minor)
+2. Advanced courses (54 credits for major; 30 credits for minor) consist of the following components to be taken in Years 2-4 a) Core courses (18 credits for major; 12 credits for minor)